How to Stop Wage Garnishment in California

 - Print your name at the end, and sign and date the document.

-Fill out a Financial Statement.
+- Fill out a Financial Statement.
 You must include a financial statement with your Claim of Exemptions.
 The financial statement details your income and your expenses.
-The California form can be found here:
+The California Financial Statement form:

 Directions on Completing Financial Statement:

-- Question 1: List all of those people that depend on you for support, their age, relationship to you, and their monthly take home income and source.
+- Question 1: List all the people that depend on you for support, their age, relationship to you, and their monthly take home income and source.

 - Question 2: List your monthly gross income, then list the monthly deductions for taxes and any other deductions such as health insurance, life insurance, and retirement plans.
 Do not list the garnishment as a deduction.
 Deduct section a from b to come up with your total net monthly income.
 In Question 2d add any additional income you receive such as child support, disability benefits, retirement income, etc. List your total monthly income by adding c and d together and listing it on e.